red-green-coding/red-green-coding.github.io/_posts/2024-11-11-springboot-cpu.md

 }
 {% endhighlight %}

-By restricting the number of active concurrent calculations with a Semaphore, we control how many tasks can access the CPU-bound code simultaneously, reducing context switching and potentially improving performance.
+By restricting the number of active concurrent calculations with a Semaphore, we control how many tasks can access the CPU-bound code simultaneously, reducing context switching and potentially improving performance[^3].

 Here, the Semaphore argument is set to match the number of CPU cores.
 This ensures only as many tasks as there are CPU cores can run concurrently.